-- little help from compiler

-- too conservative

-- Scala users keep asking for improved completeness checks

-- ensuring disjointness is left to the developers
+- little help from compiler - too conservative - Scala users keep asking for improved completeness checks - ensuring disjointness is left to the developers

-- apparently, a less sought-after property

 There is room for improvements using formal verification techniques.

 Extending the Scala compiler

 - 1. Analysis is implemented as an additional phase in the compiler. - Pattern matching subtrees and the related hierarchy are retrieved from the compiler environment and AST. - 3.
 This information is used to generate an intermediate representation. - 4.
 From there, formulas are constructed and fed to formDecider. - 5.
 Based on the results, warning/error messages are sent back to the compiler.